urgent-challenge/urgent2025/_pages/faq.md

 The leaderboard registration is usually approved at least within a day.

-If your application is not approved for more than a day, please check if you have submitted the Google Form.
+If your application is not approved for more than a day, <strong>please check if you have submitted the Google Form</strong>.
 We do not approve the registration until we receive it.

 If you have done it but have not gotten the approval yet, please reach out to the organizers.